Vancomycin-intermediate Staphylococcus aureus (VISA) and Vancomycin-resistant Staphylococcus aureus (VRSA) Infections

 VISA or VRSA infections can cause a range of symptoms including skin infections, abscesses, pneumonia, and infection of the heart valves, bones, or blood.

 How soon after exposure do symptoms appear?

 In most situations, exposure to VISA/VRSA does not lead to illness.
-The person might carry the VISA or VRSA on his skin or in his nose, but not get sick at all, or might get sick from the VISA/VRSA days, weeks, or months later.
+People might carry the VISA or VRSA on their skin or in their nose, but not get sick at all, or they might get sick from the VISA/VRSA days, weeks, or months later.

 How is VISA/VRSA diagnosed?